Denver Wrongful Death Lawyer Proudly Serving The State of Colorado

 - Loss of income and services provided by the decedent

-- Loss of companionship and emotional loss, which is capped at $250,000
+- Loss of companionship and emotional loss, which is capped by statute.

 There are limits placed on damages surviving parents can claim when their minor child dies due to negligence.
 The parents can only claim financial losses and not lost income, as a child does not have an income.